 Trees in the setbacks should not be impacted.
 (Sections 158-102(3)b. and 158-104(a))

-Fencing for the Tree Protection Zone is inadequate, non-existent or incorrectly placed.
+Fencing for the Tree Protection Zone is inadequate, non-existent, or incorrectly placed.
 (Section 158-34(c))

-To the maximum extent feasible, impact to trees on the site has not been minimized.
+To the maximum extent feasible, the impact to trees on the site has not been minimized.
 (Section 158-103(a))

 Improvements are not located so as to result in the protection of the trees on the site.
 (Section 158-104(a))